|Mariann Millard||Chair||Term Expires: 2019|

 |Larry Dubois||Member||Term Expires: 2019|

 The South Hadley Bike/Walk Committee was first formed as a working group of the Sustainability and Energy Commission.
 In September 2015, the Committee was formally appointed as an advisory group to the Selectboard.
+Members are appointed annually.
 Our goals include the development of bike/walk routes throughout our community and a safe connection between the Center and the Falls.
 We work with the Selectboard, Conservation Commission and other local groups, and connect with similar groups in our area and across the state.
-The Committee is currently helping to support the Pioneer Valley Planning Commission's effort to develop a bike/walk master plan for South Hadley.
+The Committee is working to support implementation of the Pioneer Valley Planning Commission's bike/walk master plan for South Hadley.

 The Bike/Walk Committee normally meets at 7:00pm on the third Wednesday of the month at the South Hadley Public Library.
 The public is invited to attend these meetings.